solita/finlandyard/README.md

 feel free to fork the repo and tinker freely around with it.
 We are quite strict on how the actual game engine must be implemented, and at some time, we'll provide better description of the architecture.

+Feel free to open up a issue, throw in an idea or two.